School of Sports Science

 Alyssa Parten, M.S.(c), CSCS, CES,

 Alyssa Parten is a remote and face-to-face strength and conditioning coach from Birmingham, Alabama.
-Alyssa has a Bachelors in exercise and sport science from The University of Alabama, and is currently earning a double Masters degree in human movement science and strength and conditioning from Concordia University Chicago.
+Alyssa has a Bachelors in exercise and sport science from The University of Alabama, and has currently earned a double Masters degree in human movement science and strength and conditioning from Concordia University Chicago.
 Additionally, Alyssa holds numerous certifications, including NSCA certified strength and conditioning specialist (CSCS) and NASM corrective exercise specialist (CES).
 Following the completion of her masters, Alyssa plans to pursue her doctorate in exercise physiology to eventually pursue teaching at the University level, while remaining dedicated to coaching current and future athletes and educating others through content creation and speaking engagements.

 She specializes in strength coaching and corrective exercise, with a majority of her clientele being competitive and recreational powerlifters (young adult to masters) and roller derby athletes.
 She also has experience working with youth athletes (soccer, tennis, golf, baseball) and post rehabilitation clients.
 Her passion is in both coaching and educating her athletes.
 Her philosophy for coaching is not just telling her athletes what to do, but helping them understand why and the reasons behind her coaching strategies and corrections.
 Moreover, Alyssa strives to cultivate a relationship with her athletes that allows open communication and freedom to ask any questions.
 Knowledge is power, and Alyssa aims to not only build strong and resilient athletes, but also knowledgeable ones, confident in their own education and understanding.